sarabjit1003/instacart-reorder-analysis/README.md

 - **Python + pandas** — data loading, multi-table joins, aggregation
 - **Kaggle Notebooks** — cloud compute, no local setup required
 - **GitHub** — version control and portfolio documentation

-The approach mirrors real analyst work: start with a business question, join the tables needed to answer it, produce a number, interpret it in plain English, and recommend a specific action.

 ### Q1 — What is the baseline reorder rate?